 The Chinese Foreign Ministry statement said China adhered to international law regarding freedom of navigation and flight, but "resolutely opposes the damaging of China's sovereignty and security interests in the name of free navigation and flight."

-"China will firmly deal with provocations from other countries," the statement said, adding that China would continue to monitor the air and sea and take further action when necessary.
+"China will firmly deal with provocations from other countries.
+We will continue to monitor relevant situation in the sea and air and take any necessary measures when needed," the statement said.

 Despite those tensions, exchanges between the two militaries have continued to expand, with a U.S. Navy delegation paying visits last week to China's sole aircraft carrier and a submarine warfare academy.

-Associated Press reporter Oliver Teves contributed to this report from Manila, Philippines, and Matthew Pennington from Washington, D.C.
+Associated Press reporter Oliver Teves contributed to this report from Manila, Philippines.
 Burns reported from Washington, D.C.